lucaSchilling/SimpleBots/backend/READMENew.md

 ### Prerequisites

-For using our backend u have to have a mongo database, either you have one local then it should work fine, otherwise you need to change the `MONGOURL` in the `.env` file to the ip your mongo is running.
+* For using our backend u have to have a mongo database, either you have one local then it should work fine, otherwise you need to change the `MONGOURL` in the `.env` file to the ip your mongo is running.
+* To use the `LivePerson` messaging system you need to enter your `LivePerson` credentials to the .env file
+* To use the F.A.Q. bot template you need to register by [Microsoft LUIS](https://www.luis.ai/) and add your LUIS key into the .env file

 ### Installing